 First, combine all of the ingredients for the ice cream in a blender or food processor (I used my Cuisinart food processor).
 Blend, until the mixture is smooth - do NOT overmix!

-Next, scoop the ice cream into ice cream or popsicle molds.
+Next, pour the ice cream into popsicle molds.
 An ice cube tray will work too!
 The number of ice cream bars this recipe makes will depend on the size of your molds.
 I got about 11 ice cream bars with the one I own.

 Freeze the Ice Cream

 Place the molds on a flat surface, such as a large baking sheet.
-Then, put the bars in the freezer for at least 2 hours to harden.
-(I say at least 2 hours, but overnight is best.)
+Then, put the bars in the freezer for at least 4 hours to set.

 Melt the Chocolate